3m0r9/Fruits-classification-using-VGG16---VGG19/README.md

 # Fruits Classification using VGG16 and VGG19

-This project applies transfer learning techniques using pre-trained models, VGG16 and VGG19, for the task of fruit image classification.
-By leveraging the power of convolutional neural networks (CNNs) and pre-trained architectures, this project demonstrates how transfer learning can be used to efficiently classify images of different fruit types.
+This project implements deep learning models, specifically VGG16 and VGG19, for classifying different types of fruits from images.
+The project demonstrates how transfer learning can be leveraged to classify fruit images with high accuracy.

 ## Table of Contents